Ensuring ethnic diversity in COVID-19 research

 Clinical Director, Centre for BME Health

 Lead, Ethnicity and Health Inequalities theme, NIHR Applied Research Collaborations East Midlands

 The NIHR has partnered with the Centre for BME Health to offer tips and advice on designing and delivering health and care research that is sensitive to and inclusive of people from BAME groups.

 We’ve collaborated on the following tools for researchers:

-- Three videos with an overview of how to ensure ethnic diversity in research, some specific advice on cultural competency, and tips direct from patients and the public
+- Three videos on engaging with people from BAME groups including an overview of how to ensure ethnic diversity in research, some specific advice on cultural competency, and tips direct from patients and the public

 These new resources can be used alongside the centre’s existing toolkit for increasing participation of BAME groups in health and social care research.